comit/sonoff-bridge/openHAB.md

 ### Mandatory Topics / Items

-These are the minimal set of items for the basic functionality of different Sonoff modules.
+These are the minimal set of items for the basic functionality of different Sonoff modules. (*Note: Lines have been wrapped for better presentation*)

 **sonoff.items:**
 ```java